fusionportable/fusionportable_dataset_tools/README.md

 # FusionPortable_dataset_tools

 ## News
+* (20240425) Map evaluation tools have been released
 * (20240408) Initial development tools have been released
 * (20240407) Data of FusionPortable are also stored in Google Drive.
 Please check the [webpage](https://fusionportable.github.io/dataset/fusionportable) to download.